fastly/compute-js-opentelemetry/examples/basic-tracing-example/README.md

 This simple example shows the instantiation of the following objects:

 * **OTLPTraceExporter**
-    an OpenTelemetry Trace Exporter adapted for use in a Compute@Edge handler.
+    an OpenTelemetry Trace Exporter adapted for use in a Compute handler.

 * **FastlySDK**
     an optional class that simplifies the initialization and coordination of